harnen/p2p-service-discovery/doc/report/report.md

 We now have a look at the number of successful registrations for each topic.
 ![a](./img/Figure_9.png)

 The number of registrations follows the popularity of each topic (more popular topic having more registrations in the network).
-We don't observe major differences between the protocols.
+We don nott observe major differences between the protocols.

 We analyze the number of advertisements placed by each registrants: